 It is also important to remember that what we actually have on our hands is not just a threat, and if we treat it only as such, we lose out on a giant opportunity to change for the better.
 The challenge of climate change is presenting us with the question, “Can we work together on a global scale to transform nearly every aspect of human society?”
 If we accept this challenge, we can move towards a society based on interconnection, living in harmony with our planet, stable economies of renewable resources and clean energy, and an understanding that our commonalities are far greater than our differences.

 Let’s not miss this grand opportunity.

-It’s a narrow road head full of challenges and peril but we can thread the needle and avoid the crisis turning into catastrophe.
+It’s a narrow road ahead full of challenges and peril but we can thread the needle and avoid the crisis turning into catastrophe.
 Remember it’s all about human belief and the psychology of evolutionary biology.
-If you believe and take a stand against ignorance, fear, greed, and denial, and join hands with another to remember your inherent power.
-Then the shift can occur.
+If you believe and take a stand against ignorance, fear, greed, and denial, and join hands with another to remember your inherent power, then the shift can occur.

 May it Be So

 If you are wanting to take action and are struggling to do so under the psychological weight and strain of our planet, you are not alone.
 You are in fact in the majority and there is help and support waiting.
 If reaching out to friends and family is not enough then please contact a mental health professional with some understanding of the magnitude of what is at stake and can assist you with overcoming the fear and paralysis and finding your true power for positive change.

 I also welcome any questions, comments, or ideas about how to address the threat of climate change.
 This is by no means a comprehensive assessment.
 My aim here was to present an under-represented, psychologically-focused lens with which to view the problem.
 I believe this missing human element will be helpful in dislodging the stone that will break the dam.
 However, it is up to you and all of us, to take a step, however small, right now.